dandean/react-hoc-validation/docs/radio-group.js.md

 # RadioGroup

 The `<RadioGroup>` component decorates a group of `<input type="radio">`, elements with validation properties and configuration.
+Each radio input must be wrapped in a `<RadioWrapper>` in order for the `<RadioGroup>` to know about them.

 ```html
 <RadioGroup name="foo" validators={[fn]}>